 I blame Youtube.
 We’ve all seen the videos where people are cranking their flat irons up past 400 degrees.
 Well, I thought maybe I could too.
 I mean why not?
 My hair was getting longer and healthier.
 I was doing protein treatments and using multiple heat protectants.
 Sometimes I even thought I could just wear my hair straight whenever I felt like it.
 I found out the hard way that those things would certainly not work for my hair.

-Of course, I’m stubborn, so I still like to use heat on my hair.
 As far as avoiding heat damage, here is what I have learned, again.

 - Always clarify hair prior to straightening (A must!)